Hi, I am Uwe Friedrichsen.

 - Systems thinker – I think in systems: the driving forces, the mutual influences between parts, and the feedback loops.
 The aforementioned dot connector trait is a side effect of my systems thinking trait.

-- Model builder – I am good at understanding complex situations and distilling useful models that help in reasoning about options for action without losing sight of the overarching problem.
-This way, I support people in making quicker and better decisions.
+- Model builder – I am good at understanding complex situations and distilling useful models that help in reasoning about options for action without losing sight of the overarching problem, resulting in quicker and better decisions.

 - Bias towards action – I prefer working towards a solution over endlessly analyzing and debating it.
 I use my systems thinking and model-building skills to analyze a situation just long enough to derive a sensible local action.
-Then I execute, observe, and learn.
+Then I execute, observe, learn, and move on.

 - Dislikes company politics – I know them.
 I understand them.
 I accept they are a part of human nature.
-I can play them if needed.
-However, people’s egoistic motives, such as increasing power and status, cause politics.
-They do not solve problems and never drive business value.
+I can play them.
+However, they do not solve problems and never drive business value.
 Therefore, I dislike them.

-- Empathic – I strongly believe empathy is a crucial foundation of any successful collaboration.
+- Empathic – I strongly believe empathy, meaning the ability to look at a situation from another person’s perspective, is a crucial foundation of any successful collaboration.

 While this still does not replace a personal conversation, I hope this list provides a few useful insights.
 My blog posts provide some deeper insights into my professional thinking.
 If that should not be enough, let us have a chat over a nice cup of coffee or whatever your favorite conversation drink is.